renatoargh/coding-session/README.md

 npm run dev
 ```

-Then go the `http://localhost:3000` on your browser and add some list items
+Then go `http://localhost:3000` on your browser and add some list items.

 ## UI Preview